Cure AP-4 engaged Dr. Mimoun Azzouz of the University of Sheffield to develop a gene therapy proof-of-concept for SPG47.

 What is AP-4 HSP?

 SPG47, SPG50, SPG51 and SPG52 are caused by mutations in the AP4B1, AP4M1, AP4E1 and AP4S1 genes respectively.
 Each is an autosomal recessive disorder, which means that both parents have contributed a defective recessive gene to the child.
 The result is that the patient is unable to correctly produce a protein required for proper functioning of the AP-4 Adaptor Complex.
 The area of highest expression is central motor neurons located in the hippocampus region of the brain.
-It is also now known that AP-4 malfunction causes a deficiency with an autophagy compound called ATG9A.
+On a cellular level, it is now understood that AP-4 malfunction causes build-up of an autophagy compound called ATG9A, as well as an enzyme called DAGLB, inside the Trans-Golgi Network.
+The mis-location of DAGLB reduces 2-AG signaling in neurons, impairing their growth.

 The Cure AP-4 non-profit organization was founded in 2016 by families of two of the known SPG47 patients.
 It was originally founded as Cure SPG47, but the mission has since expanded to include all four AP-4 related disorders due to shared natural history, goals and patient/family needs.
 We refuse to accept the bleak prognosis which our children face.
 We have decided to fight.
 The purpose of this organization is to study and seek a cure for all AP-4 HSP disorders.
 We aim to improve the quality of life for children impacted by AP-4 HSP by accelerating the research for cures and treatments and providing support for patient therapies critical to their well-being and rehabilitation.